What is a Mommy Makeover?

 Is a Breast Lift Always Part of a Mommy Makeover?

 Yes, it almost always is.
 Breast sagging after childbearing is a nearly universal phenomenon so, if that’s your concern, you’re in good company.
 A breast lift is an outpatient cosmetic surgery procedure to lift the breasts.
 If your breasts have also lost volume, adding breast implants to your breast lift is an option for you.
-These issues will be discussed in detail at your complimentary consultation with me at one of my two plastic surgery locations in Battle Creek and Portage.
+These issues will be discussed in detail at your complimentary consultation with me at my plastic surgery location in and Portage.

 Is a Tummy Tuck Always Part of a Mommy Makeover?